allfed/ALLFED-Repository-Template/README.md

 This repository already has the folder structure we use for repositories.
 Every folder has an additional readme, to tell you what needs to go in there.

 ## Making the repository a pip installable Python package
 For some repositories it makes sense to make them installable via pip (e.g. a model we want to share easily).
 In this case you can use the explanation [here](https://goodresearch.dev/setup.html).
 This repository already contains a setup.py that can be used for that.
+If you want to install it to your local environment just run `pip install -e .` while being in the folder that contains setup.py.

 ## Environment
 Every ALLFED project is run in its own virtual environment.
 Therefore, every project needs an `environment.yml` file.
 The one in this repository is only an example and should not be used for any actual project.
 To create and organize virtual environments we use [conda](https://docs.conda.io/en/latest/miniconda.html).